What Shuts You Down & What Turns You On

 Maybe it's when you feel safe enough to be weird.
 To be yourself.
 To not perform for anyone.

-Maybe it needs to be touched.
-Maybe it needs space.
-Maybe it needs to move.
-Maybe it needs to be still.
-Maybe it needs to be held.
-Maybe it needs to be left alone.
-Maybe it needs to be asked.
-Maybe it needs to be told.
+Maybe you need to be touched.
+Maybe you need space.
+Maybe you need to move.
+Maybe you need to be still.
+Maybe you need to be held.
+Maybe you need to be left the fuck alone.
+Maybe you want to be asked.
+Maybe you want to be told.

 Your body knows.
 It's been waiting for you to fucking ask.